Ni Rosas Ni Juguetes: Other versions

 Universal Music Latino released three alternate versions of "Ni Rosas Ni Juguetes".
-The first, a duet remix featuring American rapper Pitbull, subtitled "Mr. 305 Remix" or "Pitbull Remix", was released on November 10, 2009.
-Pitubll contributed verses written by himself, and the remix was produced by Marc Kinchen, who gave the song a total twist, turning it into an "urban" version.
+The first, a duet remix featuring Cuban-American rapper Pitbull, subtitled "Mr. 305 Remix" or "Pitbull Remix", was released on November 10, 2009.
+Pitbull contributed verses written by himself, and the remix was produced by Marc Kinchen, who gave the song a total twist, turning it into an "urban" version.
 The second, a banda version, with vocals American Regional Mexican singer Jenni Rivera.
 She explained that "although we are from different musical genres we have a lot in common.
 Our character, our Mexican influences and our pride as a woman."
 The banda version was released on contemporary hot radio in United States and Puerto Rico on December 11, 2009, and digital download on December 23, 2009.
 The third, a remix subtitled "Eurodance Version", remixed by Spanish DJ and producer Juan Magán.
 It version impacted the electronic dance music radio.